 17. Composition of the Board of Directors, with details of the Articles of Association's minimum and maximum number of members, duration of term of office, number of effective members, date when first appointed and end of the term of office of each member.

 According to the Articles of Association, the company is administered by a Board of Directors composed of a Chairman, a Vice-Chairman and one to nine other members.
-In the current term, the Board of by a Board of Directors composed of a Chairman, a Vice-Chairman and one to nine other members.
 In the current term, the Board of Directors consists of a Chairman, a Vice-Chairman and four members, all incumbent members.